Arkounay/QuickAdminGeneratorBundle/docs/README.md

 and now refresh `/admin` in your browser.
 You should see a new "News" item that appeared in the menu, and you should now be able to create, edit, and delete news.

-If you use the symfony command to display routes `php bin/console debug:router`, you'll see that some routes avec been generated for you:
+If you use the symfony command to display routes `php bin/console debug:router`, you'll see that some routes have been generated for you:
 ```
 qag.category                       ANY      ANY      ANY    /admin/category/
 qag.category_create                ANY      ANY      ANY    /admin/category/create